flamsanct/flamsanct.github.io/polygon/README.md

 ## Option 2: Buy MATIC on Any Exchange and Bridge to Polygon

 Bridging is the process of sending a token from Ethereum  to the Polygon, or vice versa.
 By default, most exchanges only offer Ethereum mainnet withdrawals of MATIC.
-So if you buy MATIC on Ethereum we have to send it to our wallet on Ethereum and then bridge to Polygon.
+So in this case you have to send it to your wallet on Ethereum and then bridge to Polygon.

 - `Step 1:` Buy MATIC on your exchange of choice.
 - `Step 2:` Withdraw the MATIC to your Ethereum wallet address on the Ethereum network.
 - `Step 3:` Use a bridging app to send your MATIC to Polygon.

 The following are examples of apps that can be used to bridge MATIC to Polygon.
-Before using any of these tools, please do your own research (DYOR) regarding their current reputation and safety:
+Before using any of these tools, please do your own research (DYOR) regarding their current status and safety:

 - [Umbria](https://bridge.umbria.network/)
 - [Hop](https://hop.exchange/)
 - [Hyphen](https://hyphen.biconomy.io/)
 - [Polygon Bridge](https://wallet.polygon.technology/bridge) - official Polygon bridge  app, but expensive